UrielCasas/Currency-Converter/README.md

 ## 🔎 Currency-Converter
 It's a small project where i learned to consume an external API.
 It can be used to calculate a value of one currency in another using real-time rates, updated daily by ExcahngeRate-API.

+## ⚠️ Note on API Key
+The ExchangeRate-API key used in this project is publicly visible in the source code.
+This is a know limitation to frontend projects.
+The risk is minimal as the free plan allow 1500 requests per month and the key only provides access to exchange rate data, nothing else.

 ## 🛠️ Technologies
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=flat&logo=html5&logoColor=white)